TomKealy/TomKealy.github.io/_posts/2021-01-01-Mixed-Models.md

 ---
 layout: default
-title:  "Mixed Models"
+title:  Mixed Models
+subtitle: How to handle struture in your regressions
 date:   2021-01-01
 categories: optimisation
 ---

 Group Structure is something we can exploit to improve our estimates.
 We introduce and explain mixed models and how to fit them.

 Often, we have data which has a group structure.
 For example, in the dataset we use in this post, radon measurements were taken in ~900 houses in 85 counties.
 It's unreasonable to expect that radon levels do not vary by state as well as house, and so we will integrate this into our analysis.